DanielCapannini/WaspSlicer/doc/How to build - Windows.md

 Alternatively you can also compile the dependencies yourself, see below.

-### Building PrusaSlicer with Visual Studio
+### Building WaspSlicer with Visual Studio

-First obtain the PrusaSlicer sources via either git or by extracting the source archive.
+First obtain the WaspSlicer sources via either git or by extracting the source archive.

 Then you will need to note down the so-called 'prefix path' to the dependencies, this is the location of the dependencies packages + `\usr\local` appended.
 For example on 64 bits this would be `C:\local\destdir-64\usr\local`.
 The prefix path will need to be passed to CMake.

-When ready, open the relevant Visual Studio command line and `cd` into the directory with PrusaSlicer sources.
+When ready, open the relevant Visual Studio command line and `cd` into the directory with WaspSlicer sources.
 Use these commands to prepare Visual Studio solution file:

     mkdir build